digitalfabrik/lunes-cms/README.md

 # About
-This is a Django 2 based visual word trainer for small training sets of technical terms.
+This is a Django 2 based content management system for the vocabulary trainer app Lunes.
+This is a project powered by the Tür an Tür [Digital Factory](https://tuerantuer.de/digitalfabrik/).

 # License
 This project is licensed with the Apache 2.0 License.